stuckinaboot/youtube-together/README.md

 If you notice any bugs, create a GitHub issue with the title being a very short summary of the problem, e.g. `Sync not working on start`, and the description being the _exact_ steps to reproduce the issue.
 If we do not have the _exact_ steps, we can't figure out what's wrong and can't fix it.

 If you notice any room for improvement, create a GitHub issue with the title being a very short summary of the improvement, e.g. `Improve session scalability`, and the description being the improvement you would like to see made.
-Feel free to add hints on the approach you woul take.
+Feel free to add hints on the approach you would take.

 #### Contributing